NikodemCyrzan/pacman/README.md

 Pac-Man game

 ## How to play?
-Siply download, open index.html and have fun 😁
+Simply download, open index.html and have fun 😁